Lorna Slater: Co-leadership election bid

 Changes to the Scottish Greens' constitution meant the positions of co-conveners were abolished in favour of the newly established positions of co-leaders.
 In the run up to the 2019 Scottish Greens co-leadership election, Slater announced her candidacy via Twitter.
 When announcing her candidacy, she stated that the party was ready for a "fresh new start."
 Upon winning, she said that she wanted to get more women and non-binary people elected, and to gain more seats than ever before at the 2021 Scottish Parliament election.

 On 1 August 2019, the results were announced and Slater replaced Maggie Chapman as the female co-leader (formerly co-convenor).
 She gained 30.2%, coming second place.
-She is serving alongside Patrick Harvie for a two-year term.
+She served alongside Patrick Harvie for a two-year term.
 As Slater was not a member of the Scottish Parliament, Alison Johnstone served as co-leader of the Scottish Greens within the Scottish Parliament, until the 2021 Scottish Parliament election.